-The project is owned by Sanmen Nuclear Power Company (SNPC).
-China National Nuclear Corporation (CNNC) holds a 51% stake in SNPC.
-Zhejiang Energy Company and China Electricity Investment Nuclear Power Company hold 20% and 14% interests respectively.
-The rest is owned by China Huadian Company (ten percent) and China Nuclear Engineering and Construction (five percent).
+It is being developed by Sanmen Nuclear Power Company (SNPC), a consortium of China National Nuclear Corporation (CNNC) (51%), Zhejiang Energy Company (20%), China Electricity Investment Nuclear Power Company (14%), China Huadian Company (10%), and China Nuclear Engineering and Construction (5%).

 Sanmen nuclear power project development

 The project proposal for the Sanmen NPP was approved in September 2004.
 It was decided to obtain third-generation pressurised water reactor nuclear power technology for the proposed NPP through an international tender.
-The bidding for the same started in 2004.
-US-based company Westinghouse, France's Areva and Russia's AtomStroy Export were the major bidders for the contract.
+The bidding started in 2004.

 An MoU was signed between China and the US for cooperation in the field of third-generation nuclear power technologies in December 2006.
-Subsequently Westinghouse was selected as the preferred bidder for the Sanmen NPP.
+In a joint venture with Shaw, US-based Westinghouse was selected as the preferred bidder to provide the nuclear reactors for the Sanmen NPP.

-An agreement was signed between SNPTC and Westinghouse (along with its consortium partner Shaw) in July 2007, according to which the latter would provide four third-generation pressurised water reactors, including two for the Sanmen NPP phase one.
+An agreement was signed between the general contractor State Nuclear Power Technology Corporation (SNPTC) and Westinghouse (along with its consortium partner Shaw) in July 2007, according to which the latter would provide four third-generation pressurised water reactors, including two for the Sanmen NPP phase one.

 Sanmen is the first project to be developed as part of the Sino-US high technology co-operation for introducing and transferring the third generation nuclear power technologies into China.